Background Checks/Clearances Required for Students in Graduate and Undergraduate Education Courses and Programs

 How to Submit Your Clearances

-A student with an offense/incident listed on his/her clearance(s) must also immediately submit a hard copy of the clearance that lists the offense/incident to the Office of Field Experiences and Outreach.
-The Office is located in Taylor Hall, room 203.
+A student with an offense/incident listed on his/her clearance(s) must also immediately notify the Office of Field Experiences and Outreach.
 Clearances with offenses/incidents require additional review and approval.

 Incidents on Clearances